GecikaDM/Counter/README.md

 - **classList**
 - **textContent**

-My vision is to get godd bacics in order to continue improving to get better at coding.
+My vision is to get good basics practices and knowledge in order to continue improving to get better at coding.